ninfo-py/ninfo/docs/pres.md

 # Writing your own plugins

 Plugins need to be part of a python package that is setup in a very specific way.
-There is a paster template that can help set this up:

-Once installed, a new plugin package can be created with
+There is a paster template that can help set this up.
+Once installed, a new plugin package can be created with:

     paster create -t ninfo_plugin ninfo-plugin-foo